-Where local lockdowns are declared, for example, Leicester during July, we will only conduct essential home visits in the Leicester area until the government lifts extra restrictions.
+Where local lockdowns are declared, for example, Leicester during July, we will only conduct essential home visits until the government lifts extra restrictions.

 As soon as the UK’s national lockdown was announced, the majority of the team moved to remote working.
 This transition to remote working has played to our strengths of automating, problem solving, and managing rapid change.

-We’ve concluded that the best way to manage the risks of returning to work is to maintain remote working as our default until at least the end of July 2020.
-If the situation allows, we may open the office during July to members of the team who would prefer to work in the office and do not need to use public transport to get there.
-This approach gives us time to prepare our central London office for the new reality of social distancing but expect that many of the team will operate remotely through September.
+We concluded that the best way to manage the risks of returning to work is to maintain remote working as our default until at least the end of July 2020.
+We have partially reopened our office during August for members of the team who would prefer to work in the office and do not need to use public transport to get there.
+We are preparing our central London office for the new reality of social distancing but expect that many of the team will operate remotely through September.

-Our wide-ranging risk assessment reviewed not just how we navigate the physical space but how we support our team’s mental health, and how we include feedback and ideas from across the team.
-Planned changes include:
+Our wide-ranging risk assessment reviewed how we navigate the physical space, how we support our team’s mental health, and how we include feedback and ideas from the team.
+Changes we have made include:

 the way we sign in to the building